 Finding and Applying for Financial Aid

-You may also be eligible for scholarships and grants specific to your college or university, and even some high schools award them to college-bound students.
+You may also be eligible for scholarships and grants specific to your college or university, and some high schools even award them to college-bound students.

 When you find a scholarship for which you qualify, its application instructions should be included.
 For scholarships, you may need to write an essay.
 Be sure to pay attention to all the rules and guidelines, as well as any deadlines.

 The FAFSA is used to determine your financial need and can qualify you for need-based loans and grants.
-Originally created to qualify individuals for federal aid only, the FAFSA is now used to determine most need-based aid, federal and otherwise.
+Originally created to qualify individuals for federal aid only, the FAFSA is now used to determine most need-based aid, federal and others.

-You may also need to complete a CSS/Financial Aid PROFILE (CSS Profile) via the College Board.
+You may also choose to complete a CSS/Financial Aid PROFILE (CSS Profile) via the College Board.
 Like the FAFSA, the PROFILE provides a way to determine financial need and connect students to aid opportunities.

 Student Aid Report

 If you filled out the FAFSA, you’ll receive a Student Aid Report (SAR) after the federal government processes your paperwork.
 This can take three to five days if you submitted the document electronically and provide a valid email address.
-If you submit a paper FAFSA and do not provide an email address, it could take three weeks for you to receive your SAR by postal mail.
+If you submit a paper form FAFSA and do not provide an email address, it could take three weeks for you to receive your SAR by postal mail.